 –Pilot project to analyze, as we have seen, and test whether the concept works appropriately and matches the expectations of the working system.

 - Determining the chances of scalability.

 Downsides and challenges

-POC provides potential investors and stakeholders with valuable mobile/web app project data, including market demand and target audience.
+POC provides valuable mobile/web app project data for potential investors and stakeholders, including market demand and target audience.
 However, these can change for numerous reasons that are not always predictable.
 If the project flow changes, the results will be affected.

 POC provides a solid understanding of the capabilities and limitations of the app.
 Still, it can limit creativity since it pegs the project to specific guidelines based on the information gathered, restricting the product’s potential success.
 MVP’s openness and flexibility can partially overcome this issue.

 POC implementation requires additional resources such as money, time, or customer commitment.

 The sales cycle becomes longer.
 Therefore, one must assess whether there are appropriate reasons to do it.
 Above all, the POC introduction cycle must be short and smooth; typically, it can be as long as three months, while the ideal duration is six weeks.